agalsidase alfa ghu 3.5 mg / 3.5 mL concentrated injection vial

 What is in this leaflet

-Please read this leaflet before you start taking REPLAGAL.
+Please read this leaflet before you start using REPLAGAL.

-If you have any concerns about taking REPLAGAL, ask your doctor or pharmacist.
+If you have any concerns about using REPLAGAL, ask your doctor or pharmacist.

 Keep this leaflet.
 You may want to read it again.